 Besides, letting go isn’t as hard as it sounds.
 You let go of your thoughts, body and mind before you go to bed every night.
 In fact, it’s not possible to fall asleep without letting go.
 The rejuvenation and peace you experience in sleep is because you let go.
 If you want a similar feeling in your waking life then sooner or later, letting go is a must.

 Whatever it is that you are attached to, it will tie you down.
 It’s as simple as that.
 Whether that’s good or bad is your personal perspective.
-The prison of mind is built using the bricks of desires that are cemented in attachment.
+The prison of the mind is built using the bricks of desires that are cemented in attachment.
 Awareness is the only door, mindfulness the only window.
 Vairagya, detachment, is the only dozer to raze this prison.